Rectus Abdominis Muscle

 Blood Supply: Branches from the musculophrenic artery, the lower two or three posterior intercostal arteries, the subcostal artery and branches from the superficial epigastric artery.

-Primary Actions of the Rectus Abdominis
+Primary Actions of the Abdominis Rectus

 1. Flexion of the thoracic spine when acting bilaterally